Understanding the Commercial Real Estate World of Humboldt Park, Chicago

 1. Retail Spaces: Humboldt Park’s primary commercial corridors, particularly along Division Street (known as “Paseo Boricua”), North Avenue, and Western Avenue, are home to a variety of retail businesses.
 These areas offer a mix of long-established shops and new ventures, providing essential services to residents and attracting visitors from across the city.

-2. Office Spaces: While Humboldt Park is primarily residential, there are opportunities for small office spaces, particularly for non-profits, healthcare providers, legal practices, and professional services.
+2. Chicago Office Spaces: While Humboldt Park is primarily residential, there are opportunities for small office spaces, particularly for non-profits, healthcare providers, legal practices, and professional services.
 These offices are often located in historic buildings or newly developed mixed-use properties.

 3. Mixed-Use Developments: Humboldt Park’s mixed-use properties are increasingly common, especially along its key commercial streets.
 These developments typically feature ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while contributing to the neighborhood’s urban vitality.